 of movement in his farmyard, the free enterprise and free

-working hours, in short his freedom.
+working hours, in short: his freedom.
 Actually he is fooling

 himself and his cattle.
 The modern farmer has made such

-slave.
+investments, that he is, essentially, the bank's slave.
 By working hard he hopes

 to pay off his debts as soon as possible.
 Unfortunately,